postmanlabs/observability-cli/README.md

 * `apidump` for listening to API traffic and generating HAR files
 * `apispec` for generating API specs from HAR files
 * `apidiff` for diffing API specs

 The CLI is intended for use with the Akita SaaS tool.
+This repository does not contain our path generalization, type and data format, or spec generation implementations.